 Wine Rating: 94

-Over the last 10 years Smith’s name has been talked about in tight wine circles.
-“Who’s that guy with the long, curly hair who’s making award winning wines up in Washington, and how come his wine is not overpriced like so many others of the same caliber?”
-Like I said, Smith has a motto and he sticks to it.
+Over the last 10 years, Smith?s name has been talked about in tight wine circles. ?Who?s that guy with the long, curly hair who?s making award-winning wines up in Washington, and how come his wine is not overpriced like so many others of the same caliber??
+As I said, Smith has a motto and he sticks to it.
 He states in his bio: The intent was (and still is) to create wines to be enjoyed now, but with true typicity of both the varietal and the vineyard.

 Produced by: Charles Smith Winery